Light Pollution is a captivating collaboration between several partners, including Astrotourism WA.

 Natural behaviours and biological rhythms

-Western Australia hosts flatback, green, hawksbill, and loggerhead marine turtles, providing them with a home for breeding, foraging, resting, and migration.
+Western Australia hosts flatback, green, hawksbill and loggerhead marine turtles, with critical habitat across our coast for breeding, foraging, resting and migration.

-In Light Pollution’s immersive projection space, visitors will experience how industrial and domestic lighting affects turtle hatchlings.
-Exhibition visitors will experiment with using a central console slide to adjust the lighting levels, helping hatchlings at a beachside port avoid predators and safely navigate their way to the ocean.
+Exhibition visitors will experiment with using a central console to adjust the lighting levels and help hatchlings to navigate their way safely to the ocean.

 Artificial light at night can draw turtle hatchlings away from the ocean.